outlaws42/home/README.md

 ```

+**Note:** You should be able to run this code on Windows and MacOS as well as long as you have the
+prerequisites installed.
+Running the python files and starting everything at boot time will be different for those platforms but it should be possible.

+## Optional Files

+The following files are not needed for the weather api to work but is use them on my setup for various reasons explained below.

-### Optionally
+### sensor_sub.py

-**sensor_sub.py** Is set to subscribe to MQTT broker.
+Is set to subscribe to MQTT broker.
 On my network it gets the status of a Garage door and and a indoor temp sensor.
 It could be configured to subscribe to anything you are publishing over MQTT

+### gd_pub.py

-**gd_pub.py** - This is used on my network to publish to the MQTT broker the status of my garage door.
+This is used on my network to publish to the MQTT broker the status of my garage door.
 Either open or closed it.
 It gets the information by looking at the web server that is running on a raspberry pi attached to the garage door.
 This raspberry pi opens and closes the garage door and reports the status.
-It is not needed for the main weather backend to work.

-**Note:** You should be able to run this code on Windows and MacOS as well as long as you have the
-prerequisites installed.
-Running the python files and starting everything at boot time will be different for those platforms but it should be possible.
+### db_convert.py

+ Used to convert an old data dump from a sql database to the mongoDB database.

-## db_convert.py & past_cli.py
+### past_cli.py

-These 2 files are not needed for the normal running of the server.
-I used **db_convert.py** to convert an old data dump from a sql database to the mongoDB database.
-I use  **past_cli.py** to get the days high low temp for the date specified if there is a issue for some reason that the automatic high low collection failed.
+ Is used to get the days high low temp for the date specified if there is a issue for some reason that the automatic high low collection failed.
 This is rare but it is a tool that can be used to run and collect the high and low for the day specified and write to the past collection in the database.
 The format for the past_cli.py comamand would be as follows

 ```bash
 past_cli.py YYYY-MM-DD